the-mason-jar/the-mason-jar/recipes/cocktails/other/brazilian-ballerina.html.md

   github: https://github.com/keithrobinson
 ---

-A slightly lighter take on the traditional Brazian Caipirinha.
+A slightly lighter take on the traditional Brazilian Caipirinha.

 Ingredients
 -----------